The Diatom Ten6 CX is a lightweight and stable all-around iSUP great for larger paddlers and more with an eye-popping design.

 The Diatom Ten6 CX’s onboard features make it highly versatile.
 You can load up the front with cargo for a long day on the water, attach a fishing pole (or two), paddle with a pet or friend, stretch out for some yoga, and even try out some SUP surfing.

-Included with the Diatom Ten6 CX iSUP is the Sea Gods carbon fiber paddle (more on that in a bit), a coiled ankle/calf leash, 9” surf-style fin with tool-less Kumano click inserts for easy installation, a double-chamber/triple action hand pump, a heavy duty storage bag, and repair kit.
+Included with the Diatom Ten6 CX iSUP is the Sea Gods carbon fiber paddle (more on that in a bit), a coiled ankle/calf leash, 9” touring-style fin with tool-less Kumano click inserts for easy installation, a double-chamber/triple action hand pump (not pictured), a lightweight, but durable, storage bag, and a comprehensive repair kit.
 The Bag has both a well-padded backpack harness and high-quality wheels for easy carrying wherever you go.

 The Sea Gods carbon fiber paddle is a great pairing for cruising along with the Diatom CX.